stephengold/Wes/README.md

     + the [Git] revision-control system and GitK commit viewer
     + the [Gradle] build tool
     + the [IntelliJ IDEA][idea] and [NetBeans] integrated development environments
-    + the [Java] compiler, standard doclet, and virtual machine
+    + the [Java] compiler, standard doclet, and runtime environment
     + [jMonkeyEngine][jme] and the jME3 Software Development Kit
     + the [Linux Mint][mint] operating system
     + LWJGL, the Lightweight Java Game Library